 - A person who strongly identifies with the opposite gender and who chooses to live as a member of the opposite gender or to become one by surgery.

 - Of or relating to such a person.

-- Relating to medical and surgical procedures designed to alter a person's external sexual characteristics so they resemble those of the opposite sex.
+- Relating to medical and surgical procedures designed to alter a person's external sexual characteristics so they resemble those of the opposite gender.

 The American Heritage® Stedman's Medical Dictionary Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.